Education and qualifications:

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-I was invited to present a class at the Autodesk University Event in Las Vegas in 2015 following BAM Nuttall’s early adoption of Autodesk’s collaborative planning software on major construction projects.
-The Autodesk event covered classes on everything from working in the cloud and embracing Building Information Modelling (BIM) to digital prototyping and over 10,000 professionals from construction, manufacturing, architecture, engineering and media creation attended from around the world.
+I was invited to present a class at the Autodesk University Event in Las Vegas in 2015.
+This followed my employer, BAM Nuttall, being an early adopter of Autodesk’s collaborative planning software on major construction projects.
+The Autodesk event covered classes on everything from working in the cloud and embracing Building Information Modelling (BIM) to digital prototyping.
+Over 10,000 professionals from construction, manufacturing, architecture, engineering and media creation attended from around the world.